prometheus/prometheus/docs/querying/basics.md

 ### String literals

-Strings literals are designated by single quotes, double quotes or backticks.
+String literals are designated by single quotes, double quotes or backticks.

 PromQL follows the same [escaping rules as Go](https://golang.org/ref/spec#String_literals).
 For string literals in single or double quotes, a